crossplane-contrib/provider-upjet-aws/docs/Configuration.md

 The `Provider` object references the `ControllerConfig` to use the AWS IAM role ARN.

-_Note:_ the official AWS provider requires a `packagePullSecret` to authenticate against Upbound Marketplace and install.

 The `Provider.spec.controllerConfigRef.name` must match the `ControllerConfig.name` value.